-For more information, including information about the DRC Exception Test, see section 4011 of ERISA and the PBGC's regulation on Disclosure to Participants (29 CFR Part 4011).
-Early each year, the PBGC issues a Technical Update that includes a Model Participant Notice for that year and a worksheet to help plan administrators determine whether they must issue a Participant Notice for that year.
-Although the worksheet does not use the term "DRC Exception Test," it incorporates the requirements of that test.
-The regulation and Technical Updates are available on the PBGC's Web site, www.pbgc.gov.
+For more information about the Participant Notice requirement, including information about the DRC Exception Test, see section 4011 of ERISA, the PBGC's regulation on Disclosure to Participants (29 CFR Part 4011), and the PBGC's Technical Update on the 2004 Participant Notice (to be issued in mid-2004).
+The Technical Update will include a worksheet to help plan administrators determine whether they must issue the 2004 Participant Notice.
+(Note that although the worksheet does not use the term "DRC Exception Test," it incorporates the requirements of that test.)